-Prohibited Software (or) Blacklisted Software as they are popularly known is a common phenomenon that network administrators need to take care of, as a part of their daily routine.
+Prohibited Software (or) Blocklisted Software as they are popularly known is a common phenomenon that network administrators need to take care of, as a part of their daily routine.
 Every organization maintains a list of prohibited software that are barred from employee usage.
-Some of the most common software that are belong to the blacklisted software category, include gaming and social networking applications, who's presence/usage by employees might equate to serious productivity losses apart from the compliance issues they may raise.
+Some of the most common software that are belong to the blocklisted software category, include gaming and social networking applications, who's presence/usage by employees might equate to serious productivity losses apart from the compliance issues they may raise.
 Therefore prohibiting software is not a choice anymore, rather a mandatory routine that avoids productivity/compliance lapses.

-Enlist applications to be Blacklisted: After an initial scan of your network computers, you can specify the list of software that are to be prohibited in your company.
+Enlist applications to be Blocklisted: After an initial scan of your network computers, you can specify the list of software that are to be prohibited in your company.
 These software will be detected during the subsequent scan cycles.

 Auto-uninstall Prohibited Software: You can choose to automatically remove the software within a specified time frame, once it is detected in the client machine.
-The auto-uninstall option helps to ward-off of the blacklisted software from your network with ease.
+The auto-uninstall option helps to ward-off of the blocklisted software from your network with ease.

 Exempt computers from Auto-Uninstallation Routine: Most organizations will upfront prohibit usage of prohibited software by their employees.
 However top-level executives at these organizations might need such applications to communicate with clients, etc and this becomes crucial to carry out business.One classic example is the usage of chat based applications.
 During such occasions, the "Exclude list" option comes in handy.
 You can enlist specific computers into a common custom group and and add it to the Exclude list.
 Computers in the "Exclude List" will be exempted from Auto-Uninstallation.